JOB DESCRIPTION - BOARD CHAIR

 - identifying and addressing any activities that reflect a failure on the part of members of management to understand the independent role of the Board or the boundaries between the responsibilities of the Board and those of management;

-- to the extent not dealt with by the Governance & Nominating Committee, ensuring that there is a regular assessment of the effectiveness of the Board, and its individual members and committees, as well as the performance of the Chief Executive Officer of the Company and that succession planning for the Board and management is in place and is carried out;
+- facilitating with the Board Chair and, to the extent not dealt with by the Governance & Nominating Committee, ensuring that there is a regular evaluation of and assessment of the effectiveness of the Board, and its individual members and committees, as well as of the performance of the CEO and that succession planning for the Board and management is in place and is carried out;

-- acting as liaison between members of the Board or management when necessary or appropriate;
+- acting as liaison between members of the Board and management when necessary or appropriate;

 - ensuring that the Board has resources necessary to effectively carry out its functions; and

-- resolving any conflicts with the Chief Executive Officer, or other directors, and co-ordinating feedback to the Chief Executive Officer on behalf of non-management directors regarding business issues and Board management.
+- resolving any conflicts with the CEO, or other directors, and co‑ordinating feedback to the CEO on behalf of non‑management directors regarding business issues and Board management.

 JOB DESCRIPTION - CHIEF EXECUTIVE OFFICER

-The CEO must understand, reflect and foster the culture and goals of West Fraser.
-West Fraser's culture and goals, although continuously evolving, include the following:
+The CEO must understand, reflect and foster the culture and goals of the Company.
+The Company’s culture and goals, although continuously evolving, include the following:

-- to provide a work environment for West Fraser's employees that is safe and free of discrimination or harassment;
+a. to provide a work environment for the Company’s employees that is safe and free of discrimination or harassment;

-- pursue growth opportunities in the context of stability and a long-term perspective.
+e. pursue growth opportunities in the context of stability and a long term perspective.

-The CEO is responsible for executive leadership and overall day to day management of the Company.
-The CEO is responsible for the implementation of policies, directives and resolutions adopted by the Board of Directors from time to time.
+The CEO is responsible for executive leadership and overall day to day management of the business and affairs of the Company.
+The CEO is responsible for the implementation of policies, directives and resolutions adopted by the Board from time to time.
 The CEO must be able to communicate effectively with managers and promote a sense of participation in, and commitment to, the organization.
-The CEO is expected to be "hands on", accessible, collaborative and resourceful.
+The CEO is expected to be “hands on”, accessible, collaborative and resourceful.

 The CEO sets goals for the various members of the management team and ensures accountability.